-Over the course of our 50+ year history, our hard-working volunteers, members and staff have undertaken many projects and campaigns to promote, standardize and advance the profession of community work.
+Over the course of our 50 plus year history, our hard-working volunteers, members and staff have undertaken many projects and campaigns to promote, standardise and advance the profession of community work.
 We count among our greatest achievements:

 - Successfully advocating for minimum standards to be included in the Community Services Training Package (CSTP) when it was introduced into the TAFE sector

-- Establishing the profession’s Code of ethics and practice standards to support safety and quality
+- Developing the profession’s code of ethics and practice guidelines to ensure ethical practice by members.

-- Having ACWA membership included as a selection criteria by major state government departments during recruitment for relevant roles
+- ACWA membership included as a selection criterion by major state government departments when recruiting for relevant roles.

-- Having ACWA membership recognised as part of suitability assessments for NDIS service providers
+- ACWA membership recognised as part of suitability assessments for NDIS service providers.

 - Successfully advocating against a large fee increase for community and human services degrees caught up in the Federal Government’s Job-ready Graduates Package